carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 To build a pangenome we
 need to figure out which genes to compare between genomes.
 For this, we need to build **gene families**, which are groups of homologous genes (i.e. genes with a common ancestor).
 Homology between genes is found through sequence similarity, and sequence similarity is measured by aligning the sequences and measuring the percentage of identity.
+The process of building gene families is called clustering.

 > ## Pizza pangenomics
 > Do Roma Tomatoes and Cherry Tomatoes go in the same family?